girishji/autosuggest.vim/README.md

 ## Key Features

-- Preview candidates for search autocompletion and command autocompletion.
+- Preview candidates for search pattern autocompletion and command autocompletion.
 - Switch between normal popup menu and flat menu.
-- Autocomplete multiple words during search; Fuzzy search.
+- Autocomplete multiple words during search.
+- Fuzzy search.
-- All Vim idioms work as expected.
-No surprises.
+- All Vim idioms work as expected (ex. 'c', 'y', 'd' with pattern).
 - Does not hang or slow down when searching large files or expanding wildcards.
 - Search-highlighting, incremental-search, and history recall work as expected.
 - Written in Vim9script.